AndRockSYS/solidity-p2e/README.md

 ### 1.4 Close the round
 >[!CAUTION]
->It might be quite expensive to execute this transaction, so you can set a limit for maximum players in a round.
+>It might be quite expensive to execute this transaction so you can set a limit for maximum players in a round.

 ```solidity
 function closeRound(Bet[] calldata _black, Bet[] calldata _red, Bet[] calldata _green) onlyOwner external {